Quantum synchronization of qubits via dynamical Casimir effect: Conclusion

 \section{Conclusion}

 Summarizing, we have investigated the quantum synchronization of two qubits induced by the DCE, employing the two-atom TCM as our framework.
-First we have theoretically analyzed the behavior of two-atom TCM based on the study in Ref.~\cite{two-atom}, and have shown the sufficient conditions for achieving synchronization in both balanced and unbalanced scenarios.
-These conditions can arguably be attained by photon generation within the cavity.
+First, we have theoretically analyzed the behavior of the two-atom TCM, revealing the sufficient conditions to ensure synchronization in balanced and unbalanced scenarios.

-Afterwards, we have presented our numerical results.
-In the balanced scenario, where the coupling strength is uniform but the initial state of one qubit diverges from the other $(g_1=g_2$, $\theta_1\ne\theta_2)$, we have found the photon generation in the cavity caused by the DCE has an impact on the behavior of the qubits.
-Furthermore, it is implied that the qubit synchronization results from the photon generation by the DCE.
-In the unbalanced scenario, where the each qubit interacts with the cavity through different coupling strengths ($g_1\ne g_2$), the synchronization continues even after the boundary oscillation has been turned off, as anticipated by our theoretical analysis on the TCM.
-In addition, we have unveiled a probably unique characteristic of the DCE; the differences in initial states and coupling strengths $g_\mu$ independently influence synchronization, without any overlap between these factors.
+Afterward, we have presented the numerical results.
+In the balanced scenario, where the coupling strengths are uniform but the initial state of one qubit diverges from the other ($g_1=g_2$, $\theta_1\ne\theta_2$), we have demonstrated that DCE-induced photon generation in the cavity has an impact on the qubit behaviors, resulting in qubit synchronization.
+In the unbalanced scenario, where each qubit interacts with the cavity through different coupling strengths ($g_1\ne g_2$), the synchronization persists even after turning off the DCE, as predicted by our theoretical analysis of the TCM.
+Notably, our findings have unveiled a remarkable characteristic of DCE driving: the differences in $\theta_{\mu}$ and $g_\mu$ independently affect qubit synchronization without overlapping.
+Furthermore, we have demonstrated the synchronization in the presence of the frequency detuning.
+In this situation, we have observed an offset between $\Braket{\sigma_\mathrm{z}^{1}}$ and $\Braket{\sigma_\mathrm{z}^{2}}$, which differs from the results obtained under other conditions.
+Despite the persistence of the offset after DCE driving, the DCE induces evident qubit synchronization.

-Despite the significant insights gained from the present study, the detailed synchronization mechanism is still obscure.
-There are aspects that require further exploration and understanding.
-In our future research, we aim to reveal the underlying mechanism responsible for the presented synchronization behavior and explore potential applications of this phenomenon in quantum information processing and quantum communication.\\
+Although significant insights have been gained from this study, some aspects, such as the underlying mechanism accounting for the obtained synchronization behavior as well as the potential applications of this phenomenon in quantum information processing and quantum communication, is still obscure.
+These would form the basis of our future study.

-\section{anti-phase synchronization irrelevant to the DCE}
+\section{Anti-phase synchronization irrelevant to the DCE}